joefitzgerald/gabby/README.md

   calendar impact
     Perform an impact analysis of events over a given time period.

+  person photo <ids> ...
+    Get User Photo for ID

-Run "gabby <command> --help" for more information on a command.
+Run "gabby <command> --help" for more information on a command
 ```